 Learn how to make homemade ice cream with the kids.
 When it’s done have a taste testing to try the different flavors you make.

 Invite a couple of your child’s best friends to bring over a sleeping bag and have a slumber party.
 Be ready with some Fun Things to Do at a Sleepover.

 Build a Fort

-Let the kids build a huge blanket fort in the house.
-They’ll have fun creating it and then they can use it to read books or play with toys inside.
+Let the kids build huge blanket forts in the house.
+They’ll have fun creating it and then they can use it to read new books or play with toys inside.

 Cook a Meal Together

 Look through recipes with your kids and pick out a meal you’d all like to try.
 Then cook together and try your food.
 If you have a favorite family dish teach your kids how to make that too.

 Escape Room Games

 Enjoy the challenge of solving puzzles that will give you the clues you need to escape the room.
 It’s a great way to get your whole family working together.

 Here are some of our Favorite Printable Escape Room Games perfect for playing at home.